joyeusenoelle/GuideToMastodon/README.md

 You'll notice that if you have both an image and a CW on a toot, the "Sensitive content" overlay is turned on automatically and can't be turned off.
 That's on purpose.

 ## I just attached a picture to my toot.
-How can I make sure it's accessible?
+How can I add a caption to it?

 If you mouse over an image attached to your toot, you'll see a box appear at the bottom that says "Describe for the visually impaired".
 This allows you to set alt-text for the image, which people can read if they mouse over the text, and which screen-readers (such as for the visually-impaired) can read instead of just saying "embedded image".

 Text in the description box **does not** count against the character limit for your toot!

+## Why should I add a caption to my picture?

+In a word: Accessibility.

+Some people who use Mastodon are visually impaired and use screen readers.
+Some people who use Mastodon have images turned off to conserve their data usage.
+Sometimes disk errors or server errors happen, or your admin decides to prune old files, and your image just doesn't load anymore.
+Captioning an image allows people in these conditions to participate in your toots with full context.

 ## How come my friend on another instance can use this emoji, but I can't?